CLUB FAQ

 -

-after the 24 hours has elapsed: please encourage the athlete to speak to coaches before or after practice.
+After the 24 hours have elapsed, please encourage the athlete to speak to coaches before or after practice.

 -

-if concern is not resolved we encourage that athlete/parent email the concern to coaches who will address it.
+If the concern is not resolved, we encourage the athlete/parent to email the concern to the coaches, who will address it.

 -

-if concern is not resolved athlete/parent emails the Vibe parent liaison who will address the concern.
+If the concern is not resolved, the athlete/parent emails the Vibe parent liaison, who will address the concern.

 -

-if the concern is an athlete safety matter, direct it to the a Vibe executive or Vibe coach liaison immediately.
+If the concern is an athlete safety matter, direct it to a Vibe executive or Vibe coach liaison immediately.

 -